 Updated Adult Immunizations

-Your doctor will help you stay current with vaccines recommended by the Centers for Disease Control and Prevention (CDC), which may include:
+Your provider will help you stay current with vaccines recommended by the American Academy of Family Physicians (AAFP), which may include:

 - Shingles (RZV) vaccine starting at age 50.